dicelab-rhul/icu_agent_framework/README.md

 # The ICU Agent Platform

-The ICU agent platform is an agent framework based on [GOLEM](https://dl.acm.org/doi/10.1145/1619258.1619275).
-It encompasses teleoreactive agents which reason on incoming events from a system called ICU.
-They also provide feedback to the ICU system, if they detect that a corrective action is required by the ICU user.
+The ICU agent platform is an agent framework based on a Python3.8 implementation of the [GOLEM](https://dl.acm.org/doi/10.1145/1619258.1619275) reference model for agents and the agent environment.
+It also further specialises the agent architecture with a [teleo-reactive](https://dl.acm.org/doi/abs/10.5555/1618595.1618602) decision making programming style.
+Such paradigm enables any agent that uses it to process incoming events from an environment object called ICU.
+This object can be thought of as an application whose display simulates NASA’s well known [MATB-II](https://matb.larc.nasa.gov/) system.
+ICu is also further connected to an eye-tracker.
+Agents in the platfrom environment monitor changes to the ICU display.
+If, combining GUI events with eye tracking events, the agents find that the user is required to attend to a particular part of the ICU’s display, they advise the user by annotating the display with useful user feedback.

 ## Basic structure